How To Reduce CAC Across Your Brand Search Campaigns

 In iGaming, financial services, healthcare, and other regulated verticals, Google restricts the use of first-party data for audience targeting.
 You cannot build customer match lists.
 You cannot create remarketing audiences.
 You cannot exclude existing users from your brand auctions.

 The consequence: your converted users search your brand name, click a paid ad instead of the organic listing, and you pay full CPC for a visit that would have happened for free.
-Across the operators and advertisers we work with, this returning user behaviour typically consumes 15 to 25% of total brand campaign spend.
+Across the operators and advertisers TrafficGuard works with, this returning-user behaviour typically consumes 15 to 25% of total brand campaign spend.

-Shadow campaigns are a strategy designed to solve this.
-This guide explains the problem from first principles, walks through the technical implementation, and provides the benchmark data you need to build a business case.
+Shadow campaigns are the strategy designed to solve this.
+This guide explains the problem from first principles, walks through the technical setup, and gives you the benchmark data to build a business case.

 In an unrestricted advertising environment, solving for returning users is straightforward.
 You upload a customer list, create a negative audience, and exclude those users from your brand campaigns.
 Google even offers Customer Match specifically for this purpose.